MarcialRosales/concourse-workshop/basicPipeline.md

 We are going to use another resource but this time it is an only output resource.
 Concourse comes with a number of [resources types](https://concourse.ci/resource-types.html) installed out of the box.
 But we can add new resource types.
 We are going to add one for [slack notifications](https://github.com/cloudfoundry-community/slack-notification-resource).

+> This REST call gives us information about every Concourse worker including the resource type each worker has built-in: `http://localhost:8080/api/v1/worker`

 Let's go step by step:

 1. Go to https://my.slack.com/services/new/incoming-webhook/